erizov/Professor/semester_3/lecture_12_ml_algorithms/knn/README.md

 ### Short Description

-K-Nearest Neighbors, a categorization and value estimation strategy that predicts based on the k closest training examples.
+K-Nearest Neighbors, a categorization and value estimation strategy that predicts based on the k closest development examples.
 Addresses recommendation systems, pattern recognition, and similarity-based categorization.
-Example: Classifying a new flower species by finding the 5 most similar flowers in the training set.
-Operates by calculating distances to all training examples, selecting k nearest neighbors, and using majority vote (categorization) or average (value estimation).
+Example: Classifying a new flower species by finding the 5 most similar flowers in the development set.
+Operates by calculating distances to all development examples, selecting k nearest neighbors, and using majority vote (categorization) or average (value estimation).

 **Key Characteristics:**
 - **Time Complexity**: Varies